Basic Earning Power Ratio

 Total Assets Turnover Ratio = Turnover / Total Assets

-Now putting both the formulas in the second formula of the basic earning power ratio, we will get the first formula.
+Now putting both these formulas in the second formula of the basic earning power ratio, we will get the first formula.

 Basic Earning Power Ratio = (EBIT / Turnover) * (Turnover / Total Assets)